OctopusDeploy/blog/blog/2023-01/devops-platform-engineering/index.md

 Specialist teams were created for a reason, so as we back up and try another path, you should ensure you resolve those original issues without recreating the nasty side effects.
 The problem of scale and specialization still exists, so how do we overcome them healthily?

-Enter the platform engineering team.
+Enter the Platform Engineering team.

-## Platform engineering
+## Platform Engineering

-Despite many new teams and job titles springing up around DevOps, the platform engineering team is, perhaps, the most aligned to the mindset and objectives of DevOps.
+Despite many new teams and job titles springing up around DevOps, the Platform Engineering team is, perhaps, the most aligned to the mindset and objectives of DevOps.

 Platform teams work with development teams to create one or more *golden pathways* representing a supported set of technology choices.
 These pathways don't prevent teams from using something else.
 Pathways encourage alignment without enforcing centralized decisions on development teams.
 Rather than pick up tickets, such as "create a test environment", platform teams create easy-to-use self-service tools for the development teams' use.

-A critical part of platform engineering is treating developers as customers, solving their problems and reducing friction while advocating the adoption of aligned technology choices.
+A critical part of Platform Engineering is treating developers as customers, solving their problems and reducing friction while advocating the adoption of aligned technology choices.
 For example, say your organization has plenty of experience running MySQL databases and has worked out how to solve issues such as:

 - Scaling
 - Backups